techidaily/site-win11-tips/source/_posts/how-to-fix-the-audacity-error-code-9999-in-windows-1110.md

 ## 7\.
 Perform a Clean Boot

  Clean booting is a troubleshooting method for disabling third-party apps and services that start with Windows.
 Performing a clean boot is a potential error 9999 resolution because it might eliminate a background program or service interfering with Audacity.
-Our guide on[how to clean boot on Windows](https://www.makeuseof.com/clean-boot-windows-11/) tells you how to apply this potential error 9999 resolution with MSConfig and Task Manager.
+Our guide on [how to clean boot on Windows](https://www.makeuseof.com/clean-boot-windows-11/) tells you how to apply this potential error 9999 resolution with MSConfig and Task Manager.

 ![The Services tab in MSConfig](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/the-services-tab.jpg)